BEXIMCO

-Bangladesh Export Import Company Limited (Bangla Transliteration: বাংলাদেশ এক্সপোর্ট ইমপোর্ট কোম্পানি লিমিটেড, romanised: Bānglādēsh ēkspōrṭ impōrṭ kōmpāni limiṭēḍ), commonly known by its trade name BEXIMCO (Bangla: বেক্সিমকো) (DSE: BEXIMCO CSE: BEXIMCO), is a Bangladeshi multinational conglomerate holding company, headquartered in Dhaka, Bangladesh.
+Bangladesh Export Import Company Limited (বাংলাদেশ এক্সপোর্ট ইমপোর্ট কোম্পানি লিমিটেড), commonly known by its trade name BEXIMCO (বেক্সিমকো), is a Bangladeshi multinational conglomerate holding company headquartered in Dhaka, Bangladesh.
 It was founded in the early 1970s.

-Beximco is Bangladesh's largest conglomerate, with the largest market capitalisation on the country's stock market.
+BEXIMCO is Bangladesh's largest conglomerate, with the largest market capitalisation on the country's stock market.
+BEXIMCO has diversified operations and investments across multiple industries, including textiles, pharmaceuticals, personal protective equipment (PPE), ceramics, real estate development, construction, trading, marine food, information and communication technologies (ICT), media, financial services, and energy.
 BEXIMCO's subsidiaries export products to 55 countries worldwide.
 It has retail outlets in South Asia and Eastern Europe.

-Beximco operates one of the largest integrated textile production businesses in Asia.
-Its main manufacturing base is the Beximco Industrial Park in Gazipur, Bangladesh.
+It was one of the largest private sector employers in Bangladesh, with over 70,000 people worldwide, until it laid off 30,000 employees (nearly 75% of its workforce) in December 2024 due to lack of orders and banking support.
+It also suffered a Tk 1.13 billion loss in the July-September 2024 quarter.

 Beximco Pharma, the group's pharmaceutical producer, was the first Bangladeshi company to be listed on the London Stock Exchange.

 History

 The company was founded by brothers A. S. F. Rahman and Salman F Rahman in 1972, right after the independence of Bangladesh.
 Their family was earlier engaged in the jute business.
 The jute factory was nationalized in the early 1970s.
-However, with free market reforms in the late 1970s and 1980s, the family regained many of their businesses.
+However, with free-market reforms in the late 1970s and 1980s, the family regained many of their businesses.